play-project/WebApp/README.md

         $ mvn dependency:copy-dependencies
         $ play dependencies

+5. Create your file `conf/application.conf` from the available file `conf/application.conf.dist`.
+The database (currently Postgres) is configured there.

-5. Create Eclipse project files (they are not in Git)
+6. Create Eclipse project files if needed (they are not in Git)

         $ play eclipsify

-6. Create your file `conf/application.conf` from the available `conf/application.conf.dist`

 7. Import the eclipsified project in Eclipse:
 `File -> Import -> Import existing projects` (add the path where WebApp was cloned)